ramaoding/hartoyo-electronic/README.md

 ## Features

-- CRUD functionality for Product and Orders
+- CRUD API for Product and Orders

 ## Requirements